gourikrishnamoorthy/mendelian-pea-sim/README.md

   -i INPUT_FILE, --input INPUT_FILE
                         Input json file with config params
 ```
+You can find sample config files under the input folder

 ## Links
 Please find a short blog exploring the implications of the results from the experiments below:
 https://medium.com/@gouri.k_20974/evolution-of-a-mendelian-pea-part-2-5a729eddd337